Luna-Coder/contributing-to-firefox/README.md

 # Mercurial Workflow vs Git Workflow
 Coming from a git/GitHub workflow to the mercurial/arcanist/phabricator workflow can be quite confusing at the beginning.

-It may be helpful to visualize it using the following diagram.
+It may be helpful to visualize it using the following diagram. _Note_: Mercurial does not have a staging area.

 ![gitvsmercurial diagram](https://github.com/Luna-Coder/contributing-to-firefox/blob/master/gitvsmercurial.png "Diagram 2 Text")

-_Note_: Mercurial does not have a staging area.

-# Frequently Used Mercurial Commands
+# Mercurial Commands

 **`hg add filename1 filename2`**
 \- Begin tracking changes to files or folders.